“Girls To the Front!”: A Riot Grrrl Retrospective

 “Doing/reading/seeing/hearing cool things that validate and challenge us can help us gain the strength and sense of community that we need in order to figure out how bullshit like racism, able-bodieism, ageism, speciesism, classism, thinism, sexism, antisemitism and heterosexism figures in our own lives.”

-Many Riot Grrrl songs follow the standard punk style: fast-pacing, stripped-down instrumentals, and half-sung, half-shouted lyrics.
+Many Riot Grrrl songs follow the standard punk style: fast-pacing, stripped-down instrumentals, and half-sung, half-shouted vocals.
 However, what makes Riot Grrrl unique is the subject matter of its lyrics.
-Bold and crass, Riot Grrrl is unapologetic with its use of expletives and cries of anger over rape, abuse, male exploitation of sex, and capitalism.
+Bold, brash, and crass, Riot Grrrl is unapologetic with its use of expletives and cries of anger over rape, abuse, male exploitation of sex, and capitalism.

 “Just cause my world, sweet sister, is so fucking goddamn full of rape, does that mean my body must always be a source of pain?”